ANSSI-FR/rust-guide/src/en/central_traits.md

 <div class="reco" id="LANG-DROP-SEC" type="Rule" title="Do not rely only on `Drop` to ensure security">

-Ensuring security operations at the end of some treatment (such as key erasure at the end of a cryptographic encryption) must not rely only on the `Drop` trait implementation.
+Ensuring security operations at the end of some treatment (such as key erasure at the end of a cryptographic encryption) MUST NOT rely only on the `Drop` trait implementation.

 </div>